jba1/beezoo/_posts/2018-05-29-portfolio-preparation-guide-video.markdown

 ---
 <div class="post-info">
   <div class="headline">
-    <h2>Portfolio Preparation Guide Video for BU's College of Fine Arts</h2>
+    <h2>Portfolio Preparation Guide Video for <abbr>BU’s</abbr> College of Fine Arts</h2>
-    <a href="https://www.youtube.com/watch?v=jiEfqCs2pnY"><span><em>3 Steps to Prepare a College Art Portfolio</em> (YouTube)↗</span></a>
+    <a href="https://www.youtube.com/watch?v=jiEfqCs2pnY"><span><em>3 Steps to Prepare a College Art Portfolio</em> (YouTube)</span></a>
   </div>
   <div class="post-intro">
-  <p>In an effort to bolster the online presence of BU's School of Fine Arts, the school asked that we put together an introductory video based on a common search for high school seniors: "How to prepare a college art portfolio."</p>
+  <p>In an effort to bolster the online presence of <abbr>BU’s</abbr> School of Fine Arts, the school asked that we put together an introductory video based on a common search for high school seniors: “How to prepare a college art portfolio.”</p>
-  <p>The video, would provide portfolio submission guidelines in a tongue-in-cheek style so that students looking for info could be given solid tips and at the same time be introduced to BU, which many may not have considered an option before.</p>
+  <p>The video, would provide portfolio submission guidelines in a tongue-in-cheek style so that students looking for info could be given solid tips and at the same time be introduced to <abbr>BU</abbr>, which many may not have considered an option before.</p>
   </div>
 </div>
 <figure>